geoerika/data-display/README.md

 2. Open root directory and install Node.js dependencies: `$ npm install`
 3. I used redis for cache to implement a rate limiting functionality, therefore, follow instructions (https://redis.io/topics/quickstart) to set up redis locally and start server with : `redis-server`
 3. Set environment variables given in the problem and run `$ npm run dev`
-4. Open your browser and point to `localhost:5555` and you should see `Welcome to EQ Works 😎`
+4. Open your browser and point to `localhost:5555`
 5. Open client directory and install dependencies for React front end: `$ npm install`
 6. Obtain a Google Maps Api key and place it in the .env files
 7. Open a second terminal and run `$ npm start`